DanWahlin/express-convention-routes/readme.md

     ```JavaScript

     router.load(app, {
         //Defaults to "./controllers" but showing for example
         routesDirectory: './controllers',

+        //Defined since "controllers" isn't at the root of the project
+        //and is in "examples" for this particular example
+        rootDirectory: './examples/',

         //Do you want the created routes to be shown in the console?
         logRoutes: true,
-    //Defined since "controllers" isn't at the root of the project
-    //and is in "examples" for this particular example
-    rootDirectory: './examples/'
     });

     ```